petebaker/r-makefile-definitions/README.md

 ## produce a beamer presentation from .Rnw file
 myTalk_Present.pdf: myTalk.Rnw

-## if you have common.mk in ~/lib directory uncomment line below and comment
+## if you have r-rules.mk in ~/lib directory uncomment line below and comment
-include common.mk
+include r-rules.mk
-##include ~/lib/common.mk
+##include ~/lib/r-rules.mk
 ```

 You can then run this with the command **make** or **make all** at the
 shell prompt.
 Any target that is not up to date will be created by
 running the appropriate commands.
 Even better: set up *RStudio* or
 your favourite editor to do this at the press of a button.
 Note also
-that because of the rules defined in *common.mk*, you can use make to
+that because of the rules defined in *r-rules.mk*, you can use make to
 produce targets not actually defined in the *Makefile*.
 For instance,
 to use stitch to create pdf output *newAnalysis.pdf* from the file
 *newAnalysis.R* simply type **make newAnalysis.pdf** at the prompt.